-Department Recommendation Action Completion date All departments 1. review and amend their procurement policies to ensure Accept 31 December 2021 they: DTF will review and amend policies as recommended by require the chief procurement officer or responsible VAGO and publish advice and officer to formally activate and close off the critical practical guidance for staff. incident procurement process require staff to complete a declaration form for conflicts of interest at the start of each procurement clearly define secondments, contractors and consultants, and clearly communicate the appropriate engagement process for each type of staff include accompanying practical guidance that details how staff should use critical incident procurement processes All departments 2 review their critical incident procurement forms to ensure Accent 31 December 2021 מבלמותווכוופ 01 000011001 2021 they clearly document: DTF will review its procurement forms to ensure that critical the reasons for using a critical incident procurement incidents clearly document process information recommended by how they considered value for money reasons for using a single quote 7 - 7 - 7 - 7 - 7 - 7 - 7 - 7 - 7 - 7 - that start have considered any relevant state purchase contract that staff completed a conflict of interest declaration the relevant financial approvals (see Section 2.3).
+Department Recommendation Action Completion date All departments 1. review and amend their procurement policies to ensure Accept 31 December 2021 they: DTF will review and amend policies as recommended by require the chief procurement officer or responsible VAGO and publish advice and officer to formally activate and close off the critical practical guidance for staff. incident procurement process require staff to complete a declaration form for conflicts of interest at the start of each procurement clearly define secondments, contractors and consultants, and clearly communicate the appropriate engagement process for each type of staff include accompanying practical guidance that details how staff should use critical incident procurement processes (see Sections 2.1, 2.2 and 2.4).
+All departments 2. review their critical incident procurement forms to ensure Accept 31 December 2021 they clearly document: DTF will review its procurement forms to ensure that critical the reasons for using a critical incident procurement incidents clearly document process Information recommended by how they considered value for money reasons for using a single quote that staff have considered any relevant state purchase contract that staff completed a conflict of interest declaration the relevant financial approvals (see Section 2.3).